 The ceremonial laws ceased for Christ’s sacrifice took the place of animal sacrifices, and thus the laws governing such sacrifices ended (Colossians 2:14-17; Ephesians 2:15). https://bibleask.org/bible-answers/89-what-was-abolished-by-christ/

-Regarding to the civil statutes, they lost their significance when Israel ended as a nation, or state, and spiritual Israel (the church) took its place.
+Regarding the civil statutes, they lost their significance when Israel ended as a nation in 70 AD by the Romans.
+At that time, spiritual Israel (the church) took its place.
 And regarding the health laws, they remain in effect today. https://bibleask.org/bible-answers/186-good-health/

 In His service,